 The word kombucha is derived from the Japanese words “kombu” which means seaweed and “cha”, meaning tea.
 It is called by many names – red tea fungus, ling zhi, kombucha mushroom tea, and teekwass, among others.

-Brief History of Kombucha
+Brief History of Kombucha Tea

-Fermented foods and drinks like kombucha tea have been a staple of various cultures around the word for centuries.
+Fermented foods and drinks like kombucha tea have been a staple of various cultures around the world for centuries.
 However, it has only recently become popular in the US.
 Kombucha tea is believed to have originated in China and distributed in Japan.

 Since oriental medicine practitioners believed in its medicinal properties, it has spread through Russia, Eastern Europe, other parts of Asia, and eventually, the United States.
 From being a humble homemade recipe literally passed on from one household to another (as the kombucha SCOBY can be used a couple of times), it has also grown into a commercial functional beverage taking up significant shelf space in stores globally.